sungnga/100-days-python/day-24/README.md

     self.head = self.segments[0]
   ```
 - File: main.py
-  - When the snake collides with the wall or with the tail, we want to call the reset method on the scoreboard to reset th scoreboard and call the reset_snake method on snaky to reset the snake object
+  - When the snake collides with the wall or with the tail, we want to call the reset_scoreboard method on the scoreboard to reset th scoreboard and call the reset_snake method on snaky to reset the snake object
   ```py
   game_is_on = True
   while game_is_on: